containerbuildsystem/osbs-docs/docs/multiarch.rst

 This will be a different "arrangement" (see :ref:`build process`) of plugins across the orchestrator and worker builds.

-Technically, only compute nodes in the required architectures are needed to perform the container-building step.
-These can be arranged either in a single mixed-architecture cluster, or with multiple single-architecture clusters for each architecture, or as a mix of the two.
+In essence, only compute nodes in the required architectures are needed to perform the container-building step.
+However, OpenShift does not support nodes of different architectures in the same cluster.
+The recommended approach is to use a different cluster for each architecture.

 The orchestrator build will make use of :ref:`config.yaml` to discover which worker clusters to direct builds to and